Mike Fokoroni

-Mike Fokoroni (also written Mike Fokorani; born 5 July 1976) is a Zimbabwean long-distance runner.
+Mike Fokoroni (also written Mike Fokorani; born 10 January 1977) is a Zimbabwean long-distance runner.
 His personal best time for the marathon is 2:13:17 hours, achieved in August 2008, placing 11th at the Beijing Olympics.
 In June 2013 he finished 8th to receive a gold medal in the Comrades ultramarathon of 87 km.

-Fokoroni won the 2016 Two Oceans Marathon.
+Fokoroni won the 2016 Two Oceans Marathon and the 2022 Great Zimbabwe Marathon.